Skill Scout Blog

 I challenge you to consider YouTube, not just a solid job video hosting solution to embed videos on a corporate site - but as a source of candidates and curiosity in your jobs.

-I hope you found these tips helpful!
+I hope you found these tips helpful in your journey of understanding YouTube analytics!
 I will continue to share insights from Skill Scout’s job video viewership data on a regular basis so we can geek out together.
 Let me know what burning questions you have!

 Elena and Abby bring you innovative stories from the workplace.